lildude/gonefora.run/README.md

 ## Todos

-- [x] Remove fields from the frontmatter of each post that I don't use (categories, meta, author, status, published)
+- [x] Remove fields from the frontmatter of each post that I don't use (categories, meta, author, status)
 - [ ] Customize & optimize the theme
 - [ ] Switch out all emoticons for emoji
 - [x] Set absolute image paths - they're all relative assets/[filename] which works on the front page, but not the individual posts page